 After a serious conversation with the Board, who know what Peter is up to, Nele realizes that he will never be in love with her, for he is, irreversibly, in love with himself.
 Oh well, she thinks.
 If you are not in love with me – I’ll fuck someone who is.
 And who might that be?
 Darcy, of course.
 He has been waiting patiently.

 Nele starts a relationship with Darcy.
 He is The One!
 The Pelgians are relieved.
-It’s been a while since they saw some proper porn on The Nele Show.
+It’s been a while since they saw some proper porn on Whole Waffle Love.
 Sex with Darcy will probably be boring, but at least it will be regular.

 A couple of months into this relationship, viewer ratings drop again.
 The relationship is going so great, Darcy is such a good guy with such clean teeth… Nothing is happening!
 Not one minor conflict, not one flying plate, nothing!
 Darcy is even thinking about marrying Nele.
 This would ruin the research.
 How are you going to find out anything about love when you’re married?

 By this time, Nele and Darcy are living together.
 And since she is not really famous yet, he brings in most of the money.
 Oh well, she will pay him back once she’s a proper star.
 But Nele starts to feel more and more trapped.
-As happens so many times, fear turns into hate.
-She can’t stand the sight of Darcy anymore.
+After a while, she can’t stand the sight of Darcy anymore.
 But can she really leave him?
 He’s such a kind man!
 Besides, he pays the rent.

 In the end, Nele breaks up with Darcy.
 She has to go live back with her mom, who is also single and playing darts on a picture of Vulvella.
 Nele honestly doesn’t understand anything about love.
 Every time she seems to have find The One, it turns out to be The One For A While.
 You just.
 Can’t.
 Win.